-Moreover, the Network adopts a joint declaration which formulates recommendations aimed at improving the fundamental rights of children and adolescents.
-Past declarations have addressed migrant minors, the development of public policies on children's rights, poverty, sexuality education, etc.
+Moreover, the Network adopts a joint declaration which formulates recommendations aimed at improving the fundamental rights of children and young people.
+Past declarations have addressed respect of the rights of migrant children, the development of public policies on children's rights, poverty, sexuality education, etc.